Relational databases

 psql commands

 The following command connects to a database under a specific user.
-After pressing Enter PostgreSQL will ask for the password of the user.
+After pressing Enter, PostgreSQL will ask for the password.

 psql -d database -U user

-If you want to connect to a database that resides on another host, you add the -h option as follows:
+To connect to a database on another host, add the -h option:

 psql -h host -d database -U user